 Faculty and staff across the University are working together to ensure students’ learning experiences meet the academic rigor associated with residential learning experiences.

-Please use the following resources to ensure you are prepared for the spring 2021 semester:
+Please use the following resources to ensure you are prepared to learn remotely:

 Replicate the atmosphere of a learning community

 Think about how you can help create a safe environment to foster open and honest participation with your instructor and peers.
 You are expected to contribute to creating an equitable and inclusive environment, even in an online course.
 In online discussion boards, the absence of facial and voice context cues can result in misinterpreted messages.
 Always read a submission aloud before you hit submit.
 During synchronous Zoom sessions, use the “Raise Hand” feature in the participants window to indicate you want to share something or send a message in the Chat window to indicate you have a contribution.
 Discussion disagreements should never include personal attacks.
 Remember, everyone participating online is also a student, teaching fellow, or instructor at Yale.
 These principles will ensure rigorous intellectual engagement and a deeper learning experience for all.1

 1Modeled after Professor Carolyn Robert’s explanation of a learning community in her course, HSHM 761 / AFAM 752 / HIST 937 Medicine and Empire

 Within Canvas @ Yale, you can modify specific notifications to determine how frequently you receive emails from your course sites.
 The Poorvu Center recommends that you update your notification settings to ensure you receive all announcements from instructors.
 This will ensure you know when a professor schedules Zoom sessions, adds assignments, and shares announcements within Canvas.
 Review this detailed help guide on how to update your notifications.